diezcami/arctic-fox-theme/_posts/2019-02-26-python37-openssl.md

     -L$(SSL)/lib -lssl -lcrypto
 ```

 What you need to do is UNCOMMENT these lines so that they are seen during our Python compile.

-3. Now you can finish up by running that last few lines of our python script
+Now you can finish up by running that last few lines of our python script.

 ```bash
 cd /tmp/Python37/Python-3.7.0